 How to File a Property Tax Appeal

-Most Pennsylvania counties have appeal deadlines 2023 between late July and September 1.
+Most Pennsylvania counties have appeal deadlines in 2023 between late July and September 1.
 However, Philadelphia extends its deadline until October 2, 2023.

 You can file an appeal with the appeal board via email or online.
 More details are available from the Department of Revenue.
 You can file your appeal form here if you're living in Philadelphia.